Everything you need to know about visiting Abu Dhabi in October

 - Take a tour of Qasr Al Hosn before taking a sunset cruise along the corniche.

-- Enjoy one of Abu Dhabi’s exclusive and luxurious Beach Clubs – our selection of the best here.
+- Enjoy one of Abu Dhabi’s exclusive and luxurious beach clubs, or take in many of the free (or really cheap) public beaches.

 Do note, in order to maintain capacity limits, pre-booking is essential almost everywhere in Abu Dhabi at present.